DistrictOfJoban/Joban-Client-Mod/docs/Contribute_Code.md

 **Minecraft Mappings** will generate artifacts as a jar for each version and modloader, they all have the same classes/method, and only the underlying implementation is changed to adapt to different Minecraft versions, as such nothing needs to be changed when compiling to each Minecraft version.

 Note that not all method and classes can be mapped, for example one method could exist in 1.18.2 but not 1.17.1.
-As such, method that are guarenteed to exist across all version will be annotated with `@MappedMethod`, whereas other method that may not exist across all versions and modloaders will be annotated with `@Deprecated` (In which your IDE should give you a warning), don't use anything that's marked as deprecated as they may fail to compile acoss all versions and platform.
+As such, method that are guaranteed to exist across all version will be annotated with `@MappedMethod`, whereas other method that may not exist across all versions and modloaders will be annotated with `@Deprecated` (In which your IDE should give you a warning), don't use anything that's marked as deprecated as they may fail to compile acoss all versions and platform.

 Also when overriding method on classes provided by **Minecraft Mappings**, you should be overriding and calling methods named like `methodName2` or `methodName3`, these are methods provided by **Minecraft Mappings**, whereas `methodName` is for example, the underlying method provided by Minecraft.